 In this video, Jaime Kelly, Director of Certificate and Non-Degree Programs, and our Penn Summer recruitment team share details about courses, campus resources, tuition, and enrollment details.
 If you are having trouble viewing this video, you can watch it on YouTube.

 Penn Summer Sessions schedule

-Some on-campus courses meet during the day while others meet on select evenings, giving you the flexibility to choose courses that suit your schedule.
+Some courses are asynchronous, while others meet during the day or on select evenings, giving you the flexibility to choose courses that suit your schedule.
 Most online classes meet at least once a week in required synchronous video conferencing sessions, and also use web-based threaded discussions, assignments, activities, and virtual office hours to extend and enrich the learning experience.

 The 2021 Penn Summer Sessions are: